Adapter Design Pattern

 - Information Hiding: It follows the Information Hiding principle by concealing the “secret” that the system is using a legacy component.

-- Flexibility vs. Complexity: While adapters make a system more flexible, they add a layer of indirection that can make it harder to trace the execution flow of the program since the client doesn’t know which object is actually receiving the signal.
+- Flexibility vs. Complexity: While adapters make a system more flexible, they add a layer of indirection that can make it harder to trace the execution flow of the program since the client doesn’t know which object is actually receiving the call.

 Design Decisions